emmajanedrews/base-template/_posts/2017-02-27-where-buyers-and-sellers-stand-in-our-market.md

 ---
 layout: post
-title: Is Our Late Winter Market Favoring Buyers or Sellers?
+title: Where Buyers and Sellers Stand in Our Market
 tags:
   - Market Update
   - Real Estate